Stabilization of linear Port-Hamiltonian Descriptor Systems via Output Feedback

 When descriptor systems are generated in an automated modularized modeling framework such as e.g. \cite{Fri03}, then the resulting system typically is an over- or underdetermined (singular) system.
-For such singular systems, existence and uniqueness of the solutions for a given control input and given consistent initial values $x(t_0)=x_0$ only be guaranteed except if $E,A$ are square and the pencil $\lambda E-A$ is \emph{regular}.
+For such singular systems, existence and uniqueness of the solutions for a given control input and given consistent initial values $x(t_0)=x_0$ { can only be guaranteed} if $E,A$ are square and the pencil $\lambda E-A$ is \emph{regular}.
 If this is not the case then a regularization or reformulation is necessary, see \cite{CamKM12,KunM06}.
 In control design this is often done via state or output feedback, see e.g. \cite{BunBMN99,ChuMN99}.
-Feedback design is also used classically to make the system (robustly) asymptotically stable \cite{Kai80,ZhoDG96}.
+Feedback design is also used classically to make the system asymptotically stable \cite{Kai80,ZhoDG96}.
 However, to do this with output feedback is a difficult and partially open problem even if $E=I$, the identity matrix, see e.g.~\cite{BriGSS21,SyrADG97}.

-Note that the definition of stability and asymptotic stability is not defined in a uniform way in the literature.
-Some authors just require that the finite eigenvalues of $\lambda E-A$ are in the (open) left half plane, some require that the pencil $\lambda E-A$ is furthermore regular and of index at most one, since otherwise arbitrary small perturbations make the system unstable, see \cite{DuLM13,LinM09,MehU23} for detailed discussions, which also include the robustness question when the pencil $\lambda E-A$ is close to singular or high index.
+Note that for { descriptor systems} the definition of stability and asymptotic stability is not defined in a uniform way in the literature.
+Some authors just require that the finite eigenvalues of $\lambda E-A$ are in the (open) left complex half plane, some require that the pencil $\lambda E-A$ is furthermore regular and of index at most one, since otherwise arbitrary small perturbations make the system unstable, see \cite{DuLM13,LinM09,MehU23} for detailed discussions, which also include the robustness question when the pencil $\lambda E-A$ is close to singular or high index.

-In this paper we address the problem of determining output feedback controls $u=Fy$ with $F\in \mathbb C^{m,p}$ that make the closed loop system regular and of index at most one, i.e. uniquely solvable for consistent initial conditions, and also (robustly) asymptotically stable.
+In this paper we address the problem of determining { proportional and/or derivative} output feedback controls that make the closed loop system regular and of index at most one, i.e. uniquely solvable for consistent initial conditions, and also asymptotically stable.
 We study this problem for the important class of port-Hamiltonian descriptor system representations that are introduced in the next subsection.